Tommylee Lewis: New Orleans Saints

-On January 20, 2019, in the final minutes of the NFC Championship game against the Los Angeles Rams, Lewis was involved in a controversial moment with Rams cornerback Nickell Robey-Coleman.
+On January 20, 2019, in the final minutes of the NFC Championship Game against the Los Angeles Rams, Lewis was involved in a controversial moment with Rams cornerback Nickell Robey-Coleman.
 Robey-Coleman made a helmet-to-helmet hit on Lewis which would have been called for pass interference or a personal foul, but neither came about.
 It would have set the Saints up with a short field goal opportunity and a chance to run out the clock.
-However, the referees missed the call.
+However, the officials missed the call.
 The Saints would go on to lose the game in overtime 26–23.
-Later on, the league admitted that they blew the call and Coleman confessed to committing the penalty either way.
+Later on, the league admitted that they blew the call and Robey-Coleman confessed to committing the penalty either way.

 Detroit Lions

 On March 19, 2019, Lewis signed with the Detroit Lions.
 He was released during final roster cuts on August 30.

-In October 2019, Lewis was selected by the Dallas Renegades of the XFL in the second round of the 2020 XFL draft.

 New Orleans Saints (second stint)

 On January 27, 2020, Lewis signed a reserve/future contract with the Saints.
 He was waived on August 2.